Cam Gallagher Player Props: Guardians vs. Blue Jays

-On Monday, Cam Gallagher (on the back of going 0-for-3) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+On Tuesday, Cam Gallagher (.111 batting average in his past 10 games, with a double and a walk) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
 First pitch is at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the White Sox.
+In his previous game he had a hitless showing (0-for-3) against the White Sox.

 Cam Gallagher Game Info & Props vs. the Blue Jays